Anam-Mahmood/Unlock-the-Power-of-Machine-Learning-in-Virtual-Assistants-to-automate-Loan-Applications/README.md

 ![gif 4](https://github.com/Anam-Mahmood/Unlock-the-Power-of-Machine-Learning-in-Virtual-Assistants-to-automate-Loan-Applications/blob/main/images/gif%204.gif?raw=true)

 8. After you create your experiment, you are taken to a page to add a data source to your project.
-Click on “Select from project” and then add the insurance.csv file.
+Click on “Select from project” and then add the new_german_data.csv file.
 Click on Select asset to confirm your data source.

 9. Next, you see that AutoAI processes your data, and you see a What do you want to predict section.
 Select the expenses as the Prediction column.